 Read More: Cannondale Quick CX 3 hybrid bike review

 The Cannondale Quick CX 3 is a hybrid bike that has a lot of off-road capability, as the CX in its name suggests.

-The bike is intended for riding on mixed terrain, so you can safely take it out on cycle lanes, roads, gravel paths, even some single-track rides.
-The Quick CX 3 can take it all.
+Quick CX 3 can do it all as it is intended for riding on mixed terrain, so you can safely take it out on cycle lanes, roads, gravel paths, and even some single-track rides.

 This model comes with a lightweight aluminum frame that keeps the weight down and with a front suspension fork.
 This adds some weight to the bike, but it makes it much more comfortable to ride off-road.